hexylena/nl-cycling-data/log.md

 experiments in shrinking geojson files.

+> For most practical applications, you can reduce the coordinate precision to around 6 decimals, roughly equivalent to a scale of around 1cm.
+This reduces the file size without compromising usability.

-cutting precision will take 40MB to 32, removing spaces gets it to 30.
+what the hell. that's ridiculous. cutting precision will take 40MB to 32, removing spaces gets it to 30.

 ```
 sed -r 's/([0-9]+).([0-9]{4})[0-9]+/\1.\2/g'
 ```

 gzipping the result gets us to 5MB which is'nt far from reasonable. it's 11 if you don't pre-process it like that.

 ## mar 23 - graph